openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As defined in Section X.X of [@!OpenID4VP].

-The following is a non-normative example of a `client_id` resolvable using Decentralized Identifier Resolution:
+The following is a non-normative example of a `client_id` value resolvable using Decentralized Identifier Resolution:

 ```json
 "client_id": "did:example:EiDrihTRe0GMdc3K16kgJB3Xbl9Hb8oqVHjzm6ufHcYDGA"